Predicting earthquake damages with Azure ML Workspace

 But how a machine can be trained?

 Supervised learning generally includes a set of labels along with data, in here “the algorithm generates a function that maps inputs to desired outputs”.
-This learning type commonly used for classification and regression problems, for instance, it can be used for classifying whether a building is in danger when another earthquake comes.
+This learning type is commonly used for classification and regression problems, for instance, it can be used for classifying whether a building is in danger when another earthquake comes.

 Reinforcement learning is “where the algorithm learns a policy of how to act given an observation of the world.
-Every action has some impact in the environment, and the environment provides feedback that guides the learning algorithm”.
+Every action has some impact on the environment, and the environment provides feedback that guides the learning algorithm”.
 This technique is commonly used in autonomous driving or game development.

-- and splitting (to train and test data, train data will be used to train the model, and we can also evaluate our model with the test data)
+• and splitting (to train and test data, train data will be used to train the model, and we can also evaluate our model with the test data)

 What we want to do is to build a predictive model which is able to answer our question, by learning from the data we provide: Which buildings are in danger when another earthquake comes?